 The standard edition of Acoustica audio editing software is compatible with Mac and PC operating systems and costs less than $60.
 The toolbar and user workspaces are customizable, which helps speed up your workflow.
 In addition, the audio restoration tools are easy to use and produced good results in our noise reduction tests.
 The premium edition of this software has more editing and advanced restoration tools, but we found the tool selection in the standard edition to be sufficient for most projects.

 Audio Editor vs. DAW: What’s the Difference?

-Audio editing programs seem synonymous with DAWs – digital audio workstations – but they are two different entities.
-DAWs have the ability to record an unlimited number of audio sources simultaneously.
-DAWs also provide many plugins, effects and virtual instruments to aid in the production of music.
+Audio editing programs seem synonymous with DAWs (Digital Audio Workstations), but they are two different entities.
+DAWs can record multiple sources simultaneously and have many plugins, effects and virtual instruments to aid in music production.

 However, even the introductory versions of DAWs are expensive compared to professional audio editing programs.
-A basic DAW will run at least $100, but you can purchase a professional-grade audio editor for under $50.
-If you are looking for a professional-level DAW, that can cost upwards of $550 and eat up much of the available storage and memory on your computer, something an audio editor won't do.
+A basic DAW runs at least $100, but you can purchase a professional-grade audio editor for under $50.
+A professional-level DAW can cost upward of $550 and eat up much of the available storage and memory on your computer, something an audio editor won't do.

 How We Tested Audio Editing Software